 Their Stock Ratings

-The main reason to use either of these services is to research your own stock ideas.
+The main reason to use either of these services is to research your own stock ideas and analyze your own portfolio.
+But they both have recently started stock newsletter services–more on this at the end.

 Each of these platforms provides a list of stocks that are rated to get an idea of what to research.
 All these lists and ratings are done by respected analysts or quantitative factors.